gojira69/Bias-Analysis-in-LLMs/nlpBias_todoList.md

 * refine and work on the similairty scores for religion and region.

-* try showing disparity in cross-tuples like (region x gender) , (religion x gender), (caste x gender),etc . for that first cross product  the tuples. then repeat the shit that we did.  ----> Done with generating tuples from lms.
+* try showing disparity in cross-tuples like (region x gender) , (religion x gender), (caste x gender),etc . for that first cross product  the tuples. then repeat the shit that we did.  ----> Done with generating tuples from lms. ----> Now analyze the output

+* also generate the full sequences for all social axis, including the cross product tuples ---> Done

+* Generate heat maps for religion and region ----> done with religion. started generating similarity scores for region.  ----> done with region

 # End Goal